Plugins for SDRuno

 weatherfax

-A transmission with 2 lines a second and 1200 lines takes 10 minutes, so when testing these was a need for a button with which the sync procedure could be overruled.
-A button on the widget - when touched - tells the software that it should behave as if a sync was detected.
+A transmission with 2 lines a second and 1200 lines takes 10 minutes, so when testing there was a need for a button with which the sync procedure could be overruled.
+A button on the widget (the button "cheat") - when touched - tells the software that it should behave as if a sync was detected.

 Note that the picture on the computer screen is reduced in size, however, the program has the original picture "in core" and when dumping the picture, it will have the original size.